osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

 # Plugin Example

-It is possible play a bit with different wideangle camera lens settings with a plugin.
+It is possible play a bit with different `wideanglecamera` `lens` settings with a plugin.
-The followind section requires you to build a plugin from source.
+The following section requires you to build a plugin from source.
 You will need Gazebo headers to build it.
 If you install Gazebo from source then you should already have the necessary files.
 If you install the Gazebo binary deb version,